 Much of his work focused on building relationships and developing collaboration between business, industry, academia, and politics, ‘opening doors and opening minds’, working together for the greater good across one island and between two islands.

-It was an extension of this work to unite people, deliver change, and make Northern Ireland a successful progressive place, which was the motivation to join the Ulster Unionist Party.
-Joining the work to build a ‘Union of People’, deliver better politics in Northern Ireland and a place where everyone can prosper and call home.
+Ian continues working to unite people, deliver change, and make Northern Ireland a successful progressive place where everyone can prosper and everyone can call home.